Small Businesses are at the center of of our community’s economic recovery and the jobs we need in our neighborhoods.

 I advocate the idea of more police and resident meetings being held within our communities.

 The Housing policy in Los Angeles City, Council District 1, should be implemented in a manner that is consistent with maintaining the quality of life that we currently enjoy.

 To achieve this goal we must do the following:

 I would like to help residents of my district to realize the American dream of owning their own home.
-This can be done with loans and information that provide affordable mortgage payments, and information that helps residents to keep their homes.
+This can be done with loans and information that provide resources.